Research AreasRational expectations

 Choosing to Disagree in Financial Markets (with J. Davis and N. Gondhi)

-Strategic trading, unobservable information acquisition and market breakdowns (with B. Breon-Drish)
+Strategic trading and unobservable information acquisition (with B. Breon-Drish)

 Leaks, disclosures and internal communication (with T. Kim)